-This course complements SC/CHEM 1000 3.0 - with emphasis on chemical change and equilibrium.
-Topics include chemical kinetics; chemical equilibrium; entropy and free energy as driving forces for chemical change; electrochemistry; frontiers in chemistry.
+This course complements SC/CHEM 1000 3.0 with emphasis on chemical change and equilibrium.
+Topics include chemical kinetics; chemical equilibrium; entropy and free energy as driving forces for chemical change; electrochemistry; frontiers in chemistry. or SC/CHEM 1500 4.00 or equivalent.